 Both federal law and state law require that students in ECE Programs have access to the core content and the general education curriculum.
 A student's Individual Education Program (IEP) must be aligned with Kentucky Learning Goals and the content/skills identified in the KAS/Program of Studies.
-Consultation between the Comprehensive Program (CP) and ECE teachers is necessary to determine both the instructional program and grading procedures.
+Consultation must occur between the Comprehensive Program (CP), specially designed instruction (SDI), supplemental aids and services (SAS), and grading procedures.